Child Development and Milestones: Your 3-Year-and-6-Month-Old

-- Engage them in activities that can improve dexterity, like arts and crafts.
+- Engage her in activities that can improve dexterity, like arts and crafts.

-Your 42-month-old is swiftly learning how to communicate.
+Your 3.5-year-old is swiftly learning how to communicate.
 At this age, she will already have an extensive vocabulary.
-Your 42-month-old should also be able to learn words easily and incorporate them into sentences.
+Your child should also be able to learn words easily and incorporate them into sentences.

 Grammar skills are also flourishing at this age.
 Verb tense, subject-verb agreement?
 Your child is getting the hang of these, too.

 At 3.5 years old, kids can recognise numbers and distinguish them from letters.
 Though she might get confused by series of numbers and letters, her greatly improving memory should help her effectively recognise and repeat them back to you.

 When it comes to her surroundings, 3-year-and-6-month-olds are becoming increasingly aware of how to distinguish and name objects.
 She can also identify patterns, and even grasp the concept of how things can grow and change — like how seeds can grow into flowers.